skorokithakis/jsane/README.rst

   Yes.

-* All my JSON data uses '_obj' as keys!
+* All my JSON data uses 'r' and '_obj' as keys!

   Come on, man. :(